Differentially private multivariate medians: Main results

-Recall that estimating a parameter from an unbounded parameter space, i.e., unbounded estimation, is non-trivial in the setting of differential privacy, e.g., see \citep{Avella-Medina2019a}.
-Corollary~\ref{cor::main-sc-cor} shows that choosing $\sigma_p$ relatively large allows one to perform unbounded estimation at a cost of only $\log d$ to the sample complexity.
+Recall that estimating a parameter from an unbounded parameter space, i.e., unbounded estimation, is non-trivial in the setting of differential privacy, e.g., see \cite{Avella-Medina2019a}.
+Theorem~\ref{thm::main-dev-bound} shows that choosing $\sigma_\pi$ relatively large allows one to perform unbounded estimation at the cost of an extra $\log d$ in the second term of \eqref{devi_normal}, or, equivalently, an extra $\log d$ to the sample complexity.
 To elaborate, using a depth function in the exponential mechanism with a Gaussian prior constitutes unbounded estimation of the population median.
-Corollary~\ref{cor::main-sc-cor} then shows that $d(E_{\phi,\mu},\theta_p)/\sigma_p=O(\sqrt{d\log d})$ is sufficient for the sample complexity under a Gaussian prior to match the sample complexity under a correctly specified uniform prior, up to a logarithmic factor in $d$.
-Thus, we only require $d(E_{\phi,\mu},\theta_p)$ to be polynomial in $d$, i.e., choosing $\sigma_p$ to be some large polynomial in $d$ will ensure that $\sigma_p\geq d(E_{\phi,\mu},\theta_p)/\sqrt{d\log d}$.
+Theorem~\ref{thm::main-dev-bound} then shows that $d(E_{\D,\mu},\,\theta_\pi)/\sigma_\pi=O(\sqrt{d\log d})$ is sufficient for the deviations under a misspecified Gaussian prior to match the deviations under a correctly specified uniform prior, up to a logarithmic factor in $d$.
+Thus, we only require $d(E_{\D,\mu},\,\theta_\pi)$ to be polynomial in $d$, i.e., choosing $\sigma_\pi$ to be some large polynomial in $d$ will ensure that $\sigma_\pi\geq d(E_{\D,\mu},\,\theta_\pi)/\sqrt{d\log d}$.

-\begin{remark} One popular notion of depth not covered by our analysis is the projection depth \citep{zuo2003}.
-This is because a private median drawn from the exponential mechanism based on the empirical versions of this depth function is inconsistent, see Lemma \ref{lem::incon}. \end{remark} \begin{remark} The left-hand term in Corollary~\ref{cor::main-sc-cor} gives an upper bound on the sample complexity for non-private depth-based medians.
-If we assume that $\theta_0\in \cube_{R}(0)$ and choose the depth function to be halfspace depth, then this upper bound recovers the upper bound on the non-private estimation error of the halfspace median for the Gaussian measure, given by Theorem~3 of \citet{Zhu2020}. \end{remark}
+\begin{remark}[Projection depth] One popular notion of depth not covered by our analysis is the projection depth \citep{zuo2003}, see also \citep{Stahel1981,Donoho1982}.
+This is because a private median drawn from the exponential mechanism based on the empirical version of this depth function, is inconsistent $\mu$-a.s, see Lemma \ref*{lem::incon}.
+For a private version of the projection-depth-based median, see \citep{ramsay2024}. \end{remark} \begin{remark}[Comparison to non-private bounds] The first term in the maximum in Theorem~\ref{thm::main-dev-bound} is a deviations bound for non-private depth-based medians.
+If we assume that $\theta_0\in \cube_{R}(0)$ and choose the depth function to be halfspace depth (Definition~\ref{def::hs}), then this upper bound recovers the upper bound on the non-private estimation error of the halfspace median for the Gaussian measure, see Theorem~2.1 of \citet{chen2018robust}, see also Theorem~3 of \citet{Zhu2020}. \end{remark}